qarls/rosalind_bioinformatics_solutions-rs/README.md

 # Rosalind Bioinformatics Stronghold - Personal Rust Solutions
->
+- date started: 2025-08-26
-> date started: 2025-08-26
+- author: qarls

-> author: qarls
+These are my Rust solutions to the problems found in [ROSALIND](https://rosalind.info)'s Bioinformatics Stronghold.

-## Intro
+Currently, all of my solutions use clap.rs (derive) to handle input, either using a file input or args (shelled via `$(cat test.txt)`.)

-This is my Rust solutions to the problems found in [ROSALIND](https://rosalind.info)'s Bioinformatics Stronghold.
+QC issues are to be expected,

-Rosalind itself is normally designed for Python learning, but figured this is a good way to challenge myself and learn Rust (at my current sluggish pace.)
+given these are my first set of coding challenges.

-If you'd like to discuss solutions, you may open a **Discussions** page on this Github repo, I would love to see others' solutions.
+If you'd like to discuss solutions, you may open a **Discussions** page on this Github repo, I would love to hear thoughts and suggestions.

-## Challenges
+# Challenges

 In order, the current challenges done.